Atlanta Relocation Specialists

 How long should I plan for the relocation process?

-From exploration to closed purchase, 3-6 months is typical.
+From exploration to buying your home, 3-6 months is typical.
 Rushed timelines can work but increase risk of suboptimal neighborhood decisions.
-Building in a proper orientation phase—even before house hunting—improves outcomes significantly.
-We recommend starting conversations early, even if the move is months away.
+Building in a proper orientation phase—even before your home search begins—improves outcomes significantly.
+We recommend scheduling a consultation with a real estate agent early, even if the move is months away.

 Should I sell in Austin before buying in Atlanta?